-If you use a board portal, once you receive your grant, you’ll be fortunate to have a platform to help you monitor the success of your organization/project because of the funds received from the grant.
+If you use board management software, once you receive your grant, you’ll be fortunate to have a platform to help you monitor the success of your organization/project because of the funds received from the grant.
 From the monitoring phase of grant receipt to the final report generated to the grantee, you will have the ability to keep these reports and files organized.

-- Tip #1: Help defray the cost of a board portal by including a section of it in your grant.
-When thinking about operating expenses section of your grant budget, include a portion of the portal so that you can help track, monitor and report out on grants.
+- Tip #1: Help defray the cost of board management software by including a section of it in your grant.
+When thinking about the operating expenses section of your grant budget, include a portion of the portal so that you can help track, monitor and report out on grants.
 Your grantor will appreciate better accountability on their funds.

 - Tip #3: Combine all the files into one place for easy reference later.
 You might remember where you get the data/files from within your own storage system but think long-term.
 Think about what happens if you’re not there when grant reports and deliverables are produced.
 Plan for the future.

 - Tip #4: Force yourself to track the grant’s success as you go.
 Do not wait until the day before the report is due to start pulling together items for success.
 Spend 30 minutes here and 30 minutes there during the lifespan of the grant so that you’re not rushing to complete at deadline.
 As a leader in the organization, and especially if you do not have a separate grant writer, you will be pulled in many directions.
 Remember that closing your office door to get work done does not save interruptions.